frantic0/genam/README.md

 ## Up and Running

-Once you have everything set up, start a Salome instance from your command line interface
+Once you have everything set up, start a Salome instance from your command line interface.

 ```
 python salome